 USA (re-takers)

-- Old integrated Speaking tasks no longer exist
+- Old integrated Speaking tasks no longer exist in the 2026 format

 - Relearn the Speaking section from scratch